-- 70. (1) The inventor shall be named as such in the patent, unless by a declaration in writing signed by him or on his behalf and submitted to the Director-General, he indicates his decision to forgo his name being included in the patent. - (2) The provisions of subsection (1) shall not be modified by the terms of any contract.
+Naming of 70.(1) The inventor shall be named as such in the patent, unless by a declaration in writing signed by him or on his behalf and submitted to the Director-General, he indicates his decision to forgo his name being included in the patent.

-CHAPTER XIII
+(2) The provisions of subsection (1) shall not be modified by the terms of any contract.

-REQUIREMENTS OF APPLICATION AND PROCEDURE FOR GRANT OF A PATENT
+CHAPTER XIII REQUIREMENTS OR APPLICATION AND PROCEDURE FOR GRANT OF A PATENT

-71. (1) (a) An application for the grant of a patent shall be made to the Director-General in the prescribed form and shall contain-
+Requirements of 71.(1) applications. (a) An application for the grant of a patent shall be made to the Director-General in the prescribed form and shall contain